nikkhyro-dev/backend_notes/readme.md

 `Note ->   You won't see a database listed in the output of the show dbs command untill that database contains at least one collection with data in it  `

-# CURD OPERATION IN MONGODB
+# 🌐CURD OPERATION IN MONGODB

 ## Inserting document in mongodb